 Most caterers consider children guests under 12, so you can definitely skip your cousin’s teenage kids but still include your college bestie’s toddler—just make sure you’re applying that age rule across the board.

 This one’s tricky.
 If a friend invited you to her wedding five years ago, you're not obligated to invite her to yours—even if you were a bridesmaid.
-However, if you attended a wedding in the past 18 months (and especially if you or your partner was in the wedding party), that couple should be on your guest list as well.
+However, if you attended a wedding in the past 18 months (and especially if you or your partner were in the wedding party), that couple should be on your guest list as well.

 You’re not obligated to offer every one of your guests a plus-one to your wedding, but if they’re in a serious relationship of any sort (dating, living together, engaged, etc.), their partner should be included.
 Buh-bye, “no ring, no bring” rule.